-Two representative ranch types were identified from enterprise budgets for this major land resource area (MLRA).
+One representative ranch type was identified from enterprise budgets for this major land resource area (MLRA).
 Public ranch types use rangeland managed by the federal or state government (Bureau of Land Management, United States Forest Service, and/or State), as well as private rangeland.
 Private ranch types operate solely on privately owned rangelands.
 Representative ranches were modeled as profitmaximizing operations, with a planning horizon of 40 years.
 The Net Present Value (NPV) of the ranch's net cash flow was calculated using a 7% discount rate, averaged from 100 cattle sales price scenarios developed using Cattlefax price data.